 The Mentoring opportunity

-The Mentoring partnership will provide Mentees with a valuable opportunity attain advice and guidance from an industry professional on a wide variety of industry, skills and employment related topics such as:
+The Mentoring partnership will provide Mentees with a valuable opportunity to attain advice and guidance from an industry professional on a wide variety of industry, skills and employment-related topics such as:

-The number of agreed Mentoring meetings is flexible, but it is expected a minimum of one hour per month contact time.
-The Mentors and Mentees agree with your Mentor to meet more frequently or decide to email, or have phone or Skype contact between meetings.
-If both parties agree, the Partnership may be ended early if all questions are answered.
+The number of agreed mentoring meetings is flexible, but it is expected a minimum of one hour every 4 weeks during the 12 week partnership.
+Mentors and Mentees can agree to meet more frequently or decide to email or have phone or Skype contact between meetings.
+If both parties agree, the partnership may be ended early if all questions are answered.

 The Mentoring partnership process

 Step 1: Mentor Matching

 Immediately after the Mentee is matched with their Mentor, they can review Mentor’s profile.